Exponential growth of homotopy groups of suspended finite complexes: Introduction

 \begin{definition} A $p$-local complex $X$ is called $p$-\textit{hyperbolic} (or \textit{hyperbolic} ${\rm mod}~p$) if the $p$ primary torsion part of $\pi_\ast(X)$ has exponential growth, i.e.,

 where $T_n=\sharp ~\{ \mathbb{Z}/p^r-{\rm summands}~{\rm in}~\oplus_{m\leq n} \pi_m(X), r\geq 1\}$. \end{definition}

+In either case, we may simply call $X$ \textit{locally hyperbolic} whenever there is no ambiguity.
 Once we have such definitions, there are some natural questions related to them.
 The first interesting question is that whether the limits in the definitions can be infinity or not.
 Actually, this was answered negatively by Henn \cite{Henn} using the unstable Adams spectral sequence.

 \begin{proposition}[Corollary in \cite{Henn}, Theorem \ref{upper}] Suppose $X$ is a simply connected finite complex.
 Then the $p$-primary torsion of $\pi_\ast(X)$ has at most exponential growth, i.e.,